Air Fryer Recipe

 Black Bean and Corn Fritters

-Black bean and corn fritters are a nutritious and easy-to-make snack or side dish, perfect for air frying.
+Black bean and corn fritters make a wholesome, easy snack or side dish, and they crisp up beautifully in the air fryer.

 Ingredients